compulim/promise-pipe/README.md

 Background
 ---

-We <3 Promise and functional programming.
+We love Promise and functional programming.

 But having multiple `.then()` makes code difficult to read and hard to reuse. `promise-pipe` is targeted to solve both issues in an elegant way.

 Usage
 ---

-In the old days, you write,
+In the old days, you would write

 ```js
 new Promise(